Maxim-Mazurok/SAX-TypeScript/README.md

 Argument: tag name.

 `attribute` - An attribute node.
 Argument: object with `name` and `value`.
-In non-strict mode, attribute names are uppercased, unless the `lowercase` option is set.
+In non-strict mode, attribute names are in upper-case, unless the `lowercase` option is set.
 If the `xmlns` option is set, it will also contains namespace information.